codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 The first attempt to standardise this involved having a test check each feed each day and report those that were broken.
 This was good at spotting broken items, but made fixing them labour intensive.

 The second attempt was better: use railway oriented programming.
-This is a technique which models the success and error conditions as two parrallel railway tracks.
+This is a technique which models the success and error conditions as two parallel railway tracks.
 An error shunts the train onto the error track.
 If it remained there then this would be normal error handling.
 The railway trick is to have corrective processes that can restore the train to the main track.
 In our specific case this meant changing the error handler of the primary feed to call the secondary feed should an error occour.
 This allowed us to cater for unreliable feeds for the small price of one service being able to call another.
 This small change eliminated 30% of the daily errors!

 I use a three level approach for logs.
 Errors are for things that the system cannot correct for itself.
 Warnings are for things that may be wrong, but could just be expected and incomplete.
 Information messages are the background items that show you that the system is functioning, and give you a easier time to locate a problem when viewed in context.